 What information do we collect and how do we use it?

 We collect and use your personal information so that we can do business with you, such as send you our bulletins and newsletters, event notices, invitations and registrations, process your orders and/or requests for publications, disseminate our research, and any other activity that constitutes your engagement with the Lowitja Institute website.

 The personal information we collect from you usually includes your name, title, organisation, postal address, email address and contact number/s.
-We do not collect sensitive information (such as race) but it may be necessary, however, to invite individuals to disclose their race through an event invitation such as an Aboriginal and/or Torres Strait Islander persons caucus.
+We do not collect sensitive information but it may be necessary, however, to invite individuals to identify as Aboriginal and/or Torres Strait Islander persons in specific circumstances.